 Data Loss Prevention Best Practices for the Cloud: Complete Guide

-Losing sensitive corporate information can have deteriorating outcomes for a business.
-Learn how to avoid them in our latest guide on Data Loss Prevention Best Practices for the cloud.
+Losing sensitive corporate information can be devastating to a business.
+Learn how to reduce the risk of data loss in our latest guide: Data Loss Prevention Best Practices for the Cloud.

 Understanding cloud data loss and its common causes

 In 2023, about 60% of all corporate data is stored in the cloud.
-And judging by the trends, this percentage will continue growing.
 Similar to data stored on-prem, cloud data is subject to loss.

 The main causes of data loss in the cloud are: